Raspberry PI IoT Network Monitor

 DietPi Software (Season to taste here too, I'll prob use docker the next time around)

-16 Build-Essential: GNU C/C++ compiler, development libraries and headers
+Build-Essential: GNU C/C++ compiler, development libraries and headers (V3: See below, manual install on latest Dietpi)

 Couple of touchup installs (fav editor and some packages DietPi missed)

-sudo apt-get install joe net-tools dnsutils netbase<reboot-a-roo!> and switch to SSH for the rest of this
+sudo apt-get install joe net-tools dnsutils netbase build-essential rfkill<reboot-a-roo!> and switch to SSH and user dietpi for rest of this

 Finally turn off wireless stuff ...
 There's MORE than enough RF in our little network closet already!!

-// reminder: rfkill survives through a boot ... to undo this use "unblock" //
+// Prob done in dietpi-config.
+Reminder: rfkill survives through a boot ... to undo this use "unblock" //

 sudo rfkill block wifi